Manhunt underway for suspect in UVA shooting that killed 3, injured 2 others

 The UVA Athletics website listed Jones as part of the university’s football team.
 According to the site, he didn’t play any games in 2018 but was on the roster.
 It wasn’t immediately clear what his overall involvement was on the team.

-He played linebacker and running back in high school, according to Nexstar station WRIC.
+Jones, who played linebacker and running back at Petersburg High School in Petersburg, Virginia, is a student at the university, reported Nexstar station WRIC.

-It was also unclear whether Jones is a current student at the university.

 The University of Virginia’s Police Department was working with law enforcement to apprehend Jones.